oneeve8/kobble-data/content/videonarrativehowto.md

 [images of doing various things, dropping links, moving files and folders, saving a video link.]

-In this video,
-You will be given a brief introduction to Kobble

 ## Multitasking and Drag And Drop